Now onboarding families in NL & DE

 03

-Fritz runs the week
+Fred runs the week

 Sunday brief.
 Midweek nudges.
 Conflict alerts.
 Tasks that get claimed, not just reminded.